 When assigning verifications to users you have to make sure that their accounts are linked to the right verification roles and permissions.

-When specific users and organisations aren’t known yet, you can choose to assign verifications to functional roles (e.g., architect, supplier, contractor etc.).
+When the specific persons and organisations aren’t known yet, you can choose to assign verifications to roles (e.g., architect, supplier, contractor etc.).
 These roles can be added via the roles menu:

 Go to Settings > Project model > Roles.